release-engineering/Sync2Jira/docs/source/config-file.rst

         * If selected this will add a comment to all newly created JIRA issue in the format 'UPSTREAM_PROJECT-#1' where the number indicates the issue ID.
 This allows users to search for the issue on JIRA via the issue number.
     * :code:`url`
         * This flag will add the upstream url to the bottom of the JIRA ticket
+    * :code:`github_project_number`
+        * Specify the GitHub project number.
+If specified, story points and priority will be selected from this project, and other projects linked to the issues will be ignored.
+    * :code:`github_project_fields`
+        * Sync GitHub projects fields. e.g, storypoints, priority

     .. note::